-➜ What is Czech Poppy Seed Roll?
+➜ What is a Czech poppy seed roll?

 This delicacy is called "makový závin" or "makový štrúdl" in the Czech Republic.